-Similarly, the RPD can chose to group the subcarriers into multiple non-overlapping sections, and report one averaged MER for each section.
+- The RPD MUST support reporting of a single averaged MER. - The RPD MAY choose to group the subcarriers into multiple non-overlapping sections, and report one averaged MER for each section.

-The number of sections and the subcarrier to section mapping for average Timing Error and MER reporting are set up through UEPI control planes.
+The number of sections and the subcarrier to section mapping for average Timing Error and MER reporting are set up through GCP.